-Psychologists and grief counselors alike say it’s essential to your mental health to acknowledge the anniversary of a loved one’s death.
+Psychologists and grief counselors alike say it’s essential to your mental health to acknowledge and remember the anniversary of a loved one’s death.
 In this article we take a brief look at “death anniversaries”, examine the reasons why they’re important to the living, and share a few ideas on ways you can celebrate the anniversary of a death.

 The ritualized acknowledgement of a death anniversary all began with the Victorians.
 It was a time when mourning was refined to an art, due in part to the extreme bereavement of Queen Victoria after the death of her husband, Prince Albert in 1861.
 Also, because of high mortality rates in Victorian England, she said, death and mourning became a way of life for survivors.
 For many, especially for the upper class Victorians, the cemetery was a focal point of activities related to mourning.